 White-Collar Crime: An Opportunity Perspective analyzes white-collar crime within a coherent theoretical framework.
 Using the opportunity perspective, which assumes that all crimes depend on offenders recognizing an opportunity to commit an offense, the authors uncover the processes and situational...

-Mary C. Burke
+Edited By Mary C. Burke

 September 07, 2017